 Talking in your sleep can be a funny thing.
 Perhaps you chitchat unconsciously with unseen associates at the midnight hour.
 Or maybe a family member unknowingly carries on nightly conversations.
-It can also be violent or a sign of some other disorder.
 Here are answers to your questions about talking in your sleep -- what you need to know about sleep talking, from causes to treatments.

 Sleep talking, or somniloquy, is the act of speaking during sleep.
 It's a type of parasomnia -- an abnormal behavior that takes place during sleep.
 It's a very common occurrence and is not usually considered a medical problem.

 The nighttime chatter may be harmless, or it could be graphic, even R rated.
 Sometimes, listeners find the content offensive or vulgar.
 Sleep talkers normally speak for no more than 30 seconds per episode, but some people sleep talk many times during a night.

 The late-night diatribes may be exceptionally eloquent, or the words may be mumbled and hard to decipher.
 Sleep talking may involve simple sounds or long, involved speeches.
 Sleep talkers usually seem to be talking to themselves.
 But sometimes, they appear to carry on conversations with others.
 They may whisper, or they might shout.
 If you share a bedroom with someone who talks in his or her sleep, you might not be getting enough shut-eye.

 Many people talk in their sleep.
 Half of all kids between the ages of 3 and 10 years old carry on conversations while asleep, and a small number of adults -- about 5% -- keep chit-chatting after they go to bed.
 The utterances can take place occasionally or every night.
 A 2004 poll showed that more than 1 in 10 young children converse in their sleep more than a few nights a week.

 Girls talk in their sleep as much as boys.
 And experts think that sleep talking may run in families.